JohnCoene/javascript-for-r/_book/1-02-basics.md

 ## Shiny {#basics-shiny}

-It is assumed that the reader has basic knowledge of the \index{Shiny} framework and already used it to build applications.
+It is assumed that the reader has basic knowledge of the Shiny\index{Shiny} framework and already used it to build applications.
 However, there are some more obscure functionalities that one may not know, but that becomes essential when introducing JavaScript to applications.
 Chiefly, how to import external dependencies; JavaScript or otherwise.

 There are two ways to import dependencies: using the htmltools [@R-htmltools] package to create a dependency object that Shiny can understand, or manually serving and importing the files with Shiny.